zynayumi/libzynayumi/README.md

 - **PitchEnv time**: time in second to go from attack_pitch to 0 of the pitch envelope.
 Ranges from 0.0 to 10.0.

+- **RingMod waveform level1 to level8**: can define an 8 points
+  waveform.
+That normalized waveform is multipled with the YM2149 square waveform, thus creating a ring modulation.
+Ranges from 0 to 15.

+- **RingMod reset**: whether the phase of the ring modulation is synchronized with the phase of the square tone when a new on note is created.

+- **RingMod sync**: whether the ring modulator wave is restarted at every tone cycle.

+- **RingMod phase**: phase of the ring modulator.
+Ranges from 0.0 to 1.0.

+- **RingMod loop**: how the waveform (drawn or provided by the buzzer) must be looped.
+Options are:
+  - 0: Off
+  - 1: Forward
+  - 2: PingPong

+- **RingMod detune**: detune in semitone of the ring modulation waveform relative to the square waveform.
+The famous SID phaser effect can be obtained by setting a value difference than, though close to, zero.
+Ranges from -0.5 to +0.5.

+- **RingMod transpose**: transposition in semitone of the ring modulation waveform relative the square waveform.
+Ranges from -36 to +36.

+- **RingMod fixed frequency**: fixed frequency of the ring modulation.
+  Ranges from 1Hz to 5000Hz.

+- **RingMod fixed vs relative**: how much of the ring modulation frequency is fixed versus tone pitch.
+Ranges from 0.0 (completely fixed) to 1.0 (completely determined by tone pitch).

+- **RingMod depth**: level of depth of ring modulation.
+Ranges from 0 (no ring modulation) to 15 (full ring modulation).

+- **Buzzer enabled**: replace software ring modulator by hardward envelope (buzzer).
+When enabled all attributes (except the waveform) from the software ring modulator are transferred to the buzzer, with some important limitations, such as innacurate pitch and lack of amplitude envelope.

+- **Buzzer shape**: oscillator shape of the buzzer.
+Only the shapes:
+  - 0: DownSaw
+  - 1: UpSaw
+  are offered here.
+The remaining shapes can be obtained by setting the *RingMod loop* parameter to *Off* and *PingPong* to respectively obtain the remaining shapes.

 - **Seq tone pitch 0 to 15**: relative tone pitch in semitone.
 Ranges from -48 to +48.